 You can find their stars at 155 S. Palm Canyon Dr. (Debbie) and 101 S. Palm Canyon Dr. (Marilyn).

 Surfing Walk of Fame

 Inductions to the surfing walk of fame occur during the annual US Open of Surfing.
 The first induction took place in 1994.
-There are six categories of the plaques, Surf Pioneer, Surf Champion, Woman of the Year, Surf Culture, Local Hero, and Honor Roll.
+There are six categories of plaques, Surf Pioneer, Surf Champion, Woman of the Year, Surf Culture, Local Hero, and Honor Roll.
 Huntington Beach is known as the surf city USA so this seems like a fitting spot for this walk that now features 150 inductees.

 Location: 101 Main St, Huntington Beach, CA 92648